onefoursix/streamsets-old-pipelines-cleanup/README.md

 ```
-Here is a snippet of the data written to the output file <code>old_pipelines.json</code>.
-Note that the pipelines are sorted in alphabetical order:
+Here is a snippet of the data written to the output file <code>old_pipelines.json</code> including the pipeline name, id, last modified timestamp, version number and if the pipeline is a Draft version or not.
+Note that the pipelines are sorted in alphabetical order by name:

 ```
 {"pipeline_name": "Convert_JSON_to_CSV", "pipeline_id": "a8e68710-5bec-4e69-aad3-8d11553d52ca:8030c2e9-1a39-11ec-a5fe-97c8d4369386", "last_modified": "2023-10-07 21:15:14", "version": "6", "is_draft": false}